SAFE SEX: Sex Without Protection - How To Avoid Pregnancy

 5. Get Crafty with DIY Barriers

-Okay, I'm not suggesting you build a fortress around your nether regions, but you can get a little crafty with DIY barriers.
-Condoms are great, but in a pinch, you can fashion one out of a latex glove or even a non-lubricated condom cut in half.
+I’m not saying you need to go overboard with protection, but you can get creative if needed.
+Condoms are always a solid choice, but if you're in a bind, you can improvise with a latex glove or even cut a non-lubricated condom in half to make a quick barrier.
 Just remember to secure it properly and, you know, leave room for the important bits.

 6. Be Prepared for Plan Z